-Number recognition is a blast outside!
+Number recognition is a blast outside with squirt the numbers.

 You know how it goes.
 Water + more water = instant hit.
+Squirt the numbers is where it’s at.

-So let’s use what we know here, and find a way for our preschoolers to learn through play by adding some numbers.
+Let’s use what we know here, and find a way for our preschoolers to learn through play by adding some numbers.

 Related: Learning activities are our jam.
 Here you can find our favorite kid activities at home!